SAP/terraform-provider-cloudfoundry/docs/data-sources/app.md

 Read-Only:

 - `protocol` (String) The protocol used for the route.
 Valid values are http2, http1, and tcp.
-- `route` (String) The fully route qualified domain name which will be bound to app
+- `route` (String) The fully qualified domain name which will be bound to app

 <a id="nestedatt--service_bindings"></a>